-Enhancing Transparency and Payments in Uber Freight
+Improving Transparency & Payments – Uber Freight

 Improving the user experience for Shippers and Carriers through a pricing plan mechanism, payment transparency, and a management dashboard.

-In Uber Freight, we set out to make pricing more transparent, payments more reliable, and support teams more empowered — creating a better experience for everyone on the platform.
+We set out to make pricing more transparent, payments more reliable, and support teams more empowered — creating a better experience for everyone on the platform.
 Great logistics means more than moving goods — it means building trust between every person involved.

 Personas